-Many of the developments dispose of their wastewater through direct discharges in streams-permits for such discharges are obtained through the Texas Commission on Environmental Quality (TCEQ).
-These discharges typically are the least expensive method to dispose of wastewater, however, as shown on the next slide, degradation of surface and groundwater quality often are caused by such discharges.
+Domestic facilities that dispose of treated effluent by land application (surface irrigation, evaporation, drainfields or subsurface land application) are required to obtain a Texas Land Application Permit (TLAP) permit.
+Domestic facilities that dispose of treated effluent by discharge into waters in the state are required to obtain a Texas Pollutant Discharge Elimination System (TPDES) permit.
+These discharges typically are the least expensive method to dispose of domestic wastewater, however, as shown on the next slide, degradation of surface and groundwater quality often are caused by such discharges.